dl1bz/deskhpsdr/TROUBLESHOOTING.md

 ### 1. Update the code and recompile

-The first you need to do is be sure using most up-to-date codebase:
+The first you need to do is be sure using most up-to-date codebase:<br>
 ```$ cd deskhpsdr```<br>
 ```$ git checkout master```<br>
 ```$ git pull```<br>